Welcome to Victorian Page-

 ARCHIVE PAGES - Access to "out-of-date" seasonal pages

-The Editor's Jottings page will from now on include any material directly addressed to present and former students, as well as other short items.
+The Editor's Jottings page now includes any material directly addressed to present and former students, as well as other short items.
+The introductory article on "Editorial Columns in Women's Magazines" has been further expanded.

 There are also additions to the article on Victorian hairstyles and hair treatments, and that on Victorian Cosmetics.